 For these reasons, I find that the extremely modest penalty imposed is not unreasonably high.

 For the reasons discussed above, I find that the facility was not in substantial compliance with 42 C.F.R. § 483.13(c) and the amount of the penalty is not unreasonably high.

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. My findings of fact/conclusions of law are set forth, in bold and italics, as captions in the discussion section of this decision.
+- back to note 1 2.
+My findings of fact/conclusions of law are set forth, in bold and italics, as captions in the discussion section of this decision.